Do Go On - 350 - Arctic Badass Peter Freuchen

 Yeah.

-Found out what camp I'm in.
+Find out what camp on me.

-I think he's a bit confused by you, Dave.
+I think he's a bit confused by you Dave.

-Gorgeous squire.
+Gorgeous, squire.

-G'day, gorgeous.
+Goyday gorgeous.

 He writes of a childhood filled with adventure,

-exploring his surroundings, making scientific experiments to better understand how things work,
+exploring his surroundings, making scientific experiments to better understand how things

-and hearing about other people's travels to places outside of Denmark,
+work, and hearing about other people's travels to places outside of Denmark,

-something he so deeply envied.
+something he's so deeply envied.

-He writes quite fondly about his childhood and the loyalty to each other
+He writes quite fondly about his childhood and the loyalty to each other that his parents

-that his parents fostered in him and his siblings.
+fostered in him and his siblings.

-They also seem like a pretty funny family and one that would have really
+They also seem like a pretty funny family and one that would have really perplexed

-perplexed other people in the town.
+other people in the town.

 So he writes about a time his brother swore in front of a friend's mum